erSubhashThapa/100daysofcode/r2-log.md

   I found out this means the current shell session.
 That clarfies things.

   ## Understanding PATH
-  This article, [How to add directory to system path in Linux](https://www.computerhope.com/issues/ch001647.htm), answered a lot of my questions.
+  This article, [How to add directory to system path in Linux](https://www.computerhope.com/issues/ch001647.htm), answered a lot of my questions:

   ### Appending to PATH
   In the tutorial where it said to set the `PATH`, we're not overwriting `PATH`